KaneTheInsane/Kanes-Ultimate-TTT/README.md

 First I made my [wireframe](https://wireframe.cc/UPHLJu) and [user stories](https://docs.google.com/document/d/1wudfHGWM7rPGWo77dNYKamerVRqQxQKFvquoIPEU17Q/edit) in order to understand what I wanted the final product.
 The next step for me was building the game logic.
 Further breaking things into steps I used an array to represent the game board in JavaScript. building up the logic functionally.
 After tackling that I moved into my authorization methods built using Ajax and Jquery to communicate to an API that was already built.
 Finally I built the stylized the page using css and sass.

 My over all strategy to keep things moving was to focus on what I knew I could complete first and continue working on that one piece until I was finished without jumping around.
-By doing this I could make sure I had working componentes an
+By doing this I could make sure I was building off of working componentes.
+The pieces that worked well could further guide my programming decisions

 ### Some problems left to solve